-- Step 11 Press Enter. - Step 12 If you want data transmitted as clear text, skip the remaining steps in this procedure and continue with the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access" section on page 40-4.
-Otherwise, open the IIS Manager application.

-- Step 13 Go to IIS > <server name> > Web Sites > Default Web Site. - Step 14 Right-click Default Web Site and click Properties. - Step 15 In the Properties dialog box, click the Directory Security tab. - Step 16 Under Secure Communications, click Edit. - Step 17 Check the Require Secure Channel check box. - Step 18 Click OK. - Step 19 In the Properties dialog box, click OK.
+- Step 11 Press Enter. - Step 12 If you want data transmitted as clear text, skip the remaining steps in this procedure and continue with the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access in Cisco Unity Connection" section on page 42-4.
+Otherwise, open the IIS Manager application. - Step 13 Go to IIS > <server name> > Web Sites > Default Web Site. - Step 14 Right-click Default Web Site and select Properties. - Step 15 In the Properties dialog box, select the Directory Security tab. - Step 16 Under Secure Communications, select Edit. - Step 17 Check the Require Secure Channel check box. - Step 18 Select OK. - Step 19 In the Properties dialog box, select OK.

-Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access
+Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access in Cisco Unity Connection

-In Cisco Unity Connection Administration, you create and configure one IMAP Service for each Exchange server that contains emails that you want licensed Connection users to be able to access.
+In Cisco Unity Connection Administration, you create and configure one IMAP Service for each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-To Specify the Exchange Servers on Which Cisco Unity Connection Users Can Access Emails
+To Specify the Exchange Servers on Which Cisco Unity Connection Users Can Access Emails in Cisco Unity Connection

-- Step 1 In Cisco Unity Connection Administration, expand System Settings, then click External Services. - Step 2 On the Search External Services page, click Add New. - Step 3 On the New External Service page, in the Type list, click Exchange 2007 External Service Template. - Step 4 Confirm that the Enabled check box is checked. - Step 5 In the Display Name field, enter a name that will help you identify the service when you configure Connection users to access their email.
-(For example, in the name of the service, you might include the name of the Exchange server that contains the email that users are accessing.) - Step 6 In the Server field, enter the server name or the fully qualified domain name of one of the Exchange servers that contain emails that you want licensed Connection users to be able to access. - The value that you enter must match the server name or the fully qualified domain name in the certificate for the Exchange server. - Step 7 In the Authentication Mode list, click NTLM. - Step 8 In the Security Transport Type list, if you created and installed SSL certificates, click SSL.
-Otherwise, click None. - Step 9 If you selected SSL in Step 8, check the Validate Server Certificates check box.
-Otherwise, skip to Step 10. - Step 10 Under Service Capabilities, check the User Access to Email in Third-Party Message Store check box. - Step 11 Click Save. - Step 12 Repeat Step 2 through Step 13 for each additional Exchange 2007 server that contains emails that you want licensed Connection users to access. - Step 13 Close Cisco Unity Connection Administration.
+- Step 1 In Cisco Unity Connection Administration, expand System Settings, then select External Services. - Step 2 On the Search External Services page, select Add New. - Step 3 On the New External Service page, in the Type list, select Exchange 2007 External Service Template. - Step 4 Confirm that the Enabled check box is checked. - Step 5 In the Display Name field, enter a name that will help you identify the service when you configure Unity Connection users to access their email.
+(For example, in the name of the service, you might include the name of the Exchange server that contains the email that users are accessing.) - Step 6 In the Server field, enter the server name or the fully qualified domain name of one of the Exchange servers that contain emails that you want licensed Unity Connection users to be able to access.

+The value that you enter must match the server name or the fully qualified domain name in the certificate for the Exchange server.

+- Step 7 In the Authentication Mode list, select NTLM. - Step 8 In the Security Transport Type list, if you created and installed SSL certificates, select SSL.
+Otherwise, select None. - Step 9 If you selected SSL in Step 8, check the Validate Server Certificates check box.
+Otherwise, skip to Step 10.